loginaway/DecisionTree/README.md

 This is a thorough implementation of ID3, C4.5 and CART decision trees.
 It can process both discrete and continuous data.

+If you have any question, please file an issue or contact me by loginaway@gmail.com.

 ## Dependencies

 Only *numpy* is needed to be installed manually.
 Try